xx-liu-2244/CV_logo_detection/README.md

 Toyota | 0.713046
 Under Armour |  0.778998

-Model Accuracy for the 5 compulsory logos: 91.985%
+_Model Accuracy for the 5 compulsory logos:__ 91.985%

 [^1]: The purpose of this repository is solely for the final submission of the course of Deep Learning for 20600 Computer Vision at Bocconi University.
-[^2]: The files used for the analysis (weights created from training the model and the output .csv with the predicted logos) are located in [OneDrive](https://bocconi-my.sharepoint.com/:f:/g/personal/alessia_lin_studbocconi_it/Ehn6_H1j4hVGgJHL8DJq8dQBwDDedYqAR7qZ9yZVGDVliA?e=hccapm)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 # ROBOFLOW